"LEFT TO MY OWN DEVICES" by PET SHOP BOYS

 This was the first Pet Shop Boys single to feature an orchestral arrangement, which was arranged by Richard Niles.
 The lyrics were penned by vocalist Neil Tennant, and the full album version lasts for 8 minutes and 16 seconds.

 However, a longer version was included on side A of the 12" vinyl single - the Disco Mix lasts for 11:28.
+It's one of the finest (and longest) 12 inches of the 80s, and you can listen to it in our video above.
 Side B included the single edit and also "The Sound of the Atom Splitting".
 These three tracks were also included on the CD single, which I still have in my collection somewhere, complete with its mustard-coloured second sleeve.
 The 7" vinyl featured an extended version of "The Sound of the Atom Splitting" on its B-side.

 The single was produced by the legendary Trevor Horn, Stephen Lipson and Pet Shop Boys.
 It reached the top 10 in numerous other countries, reaching No.3 in Ireland, No.5 in Spain, No.8 in Finland and No.9 in Germany and Poland.